Here's an answer to the question – do you still need antivirus protection for your business?

 How Does Antivirus Work?

 Antivirus software can detect malware and viruses on your system.
-Many times, users think that if they take ‘common sense’ protection, such as, not clicking on suspicious links or attachments, it should be enough to protect them.
+Users often think that it should be enough to protect them if they take ‘common sense’ protection, such as not clicking on suspicious links or attachments.

-But as cybercrime evolves, many malicious programs are designed to be ‘sleeper’ in nature, i.e., they can lie dormant in your system and can be activated at will.
+But as cybercrime evolves, many malicious programs are designed to be ‘sleeper’ in nature, i.e., they can lie dormant in your system and be activated at will.
 These programs are hard to detect and harder to get rid of.
-An anti-virus program runs in the background, does periodic system scans and can alert you to anomalies whenever it detects them.
+An antivirus program runs in the background, does periodic system scans, and can alert you to anomalies whenever it detects them.

-Why You Need An Antivirus For Your Business?
+Why Do You Need An Antivirus For Your Business?

 Ransomware Protection

-Ransomware attacks are getting increasingly common with data from not just individual users, but large public institutions like schools, hospitals, and of course, private businesses being held hostage with threats from malicious actors.
+Ransomware attacks are getting increasingly common, with data from not just individual users but large public institutions like schools, hospitals, and private businesses being held hostage with threats from malicious actors.

 Data Protection